mayumih387/route360/src/content/posts/gatsby-i18n/en.md

 When I created a multilingual site with Astro, the official Astro multilingual documentation helped me a lot to understand the structure.
 The concept worked and was applied again.

 It seems that right-to-left languages (e.g., Arabic) would also be okay if the layout component is separated by language.

-The next task to do is to internationalize the sitemap, as I mentioned in [Switching an i18n blog to Gatsby.js - Reasons and design overview](/en/post/i18n-next-to-gatsby/).

 That's it.